 This degree combines study with hands-on experience and allows you to specialise in one or two specialisations in health.
 With opportunities to specialise in the areas of health promotion, health services management, therapeutic recreation and public health.
 The program is designed to give you the skills you need to work with clients and develop great services which promote health and well-being.

-Please note: Sydney City start times are July and November 2019 and March 2020.
+Please note: Sydney City start times are March, July and November 2020.

 Applications are now open